jchatel/quickmail-next-docs/quickmail-changelog.md

 ## July 21, 2026
-### FEATURES
+### FEATURE
-- Lead's Location, Language, and Company name will now be imported too when importing leads from a LinkedIn post.
+- Lead's Location, Language, and Company name will now be imported too when importing leads from a LinkedIn post

 ## July 15, 2026
 ### FEATURES
-- Added company size as an ICP filter, making it easier to import LinkedIn leads that fit your target audience.
+- Added company size as an ICP filter, making it easier to import LinkedIn leads that fit your target audience

 ## July 14, 2026

 ### FIXES
 - Some messages were not showing in Opportunities
-- LinkedIn campaigns continued sending follow-up messages even after a recipient's reply had been detected.
+- LinkedIn campaigns continued sending follow-up messages even after a recipient's reply had been detected

 ## July 9, 2026